callmidrey/sqlalchemy-challenge/README.md

 ![Alt text](<Screenshot 2024-01-26 214936.png>)

 # Part 2: Design Your Climate App
 A Flask API based on the queries that was developed in Part 1 was designed.
+It may be needing a little more touch up but I did it to my best of knowledge and understanding.